 In this guide, you will learn everything to help you organize your trip to the Partnach gorge.

-🗺️ Where and What is the Partnach Gorge?
+Where is the Partnach Gorge?

-It is better known as the Partnachklamm in German, and it’s located in the Reintal valley in the South German Bavarian district Garmisch-Partenkirchen.
+It's located in the Reintal valley in the South German Bavarian district Garmisch-Partenkirchen.
 This is near the Austrian border.

 The Partnach gorge is a tight rocky gorge, which was naturally formed over a million of years by rain and a mountain stream.
 The walk through the gorge takes place on the right side, right next to a crystal clear mountain stream.